EMPAT94/empat94.github.io/_gs/tutorial.md

 I was itching to test it on something; so I closed my Status Window.
 Betty was back in her wisp form already.
 I looked at the ball of light - what if...
 No. It would be a tragically funny joke if a powerful Chat Bot went Rambo on me right now.
 I instead chose a patch of grass about 10 meters away.
 While the grass was dry, it was thankfully sparse overall.
 I could fireball it without needing a fire extinguisher.
 Taking a deep breath, I raised my hand.
 My palm was pointing towards a clump of a particularly dense patch.
 I spoke out as serenely as I could - 'fireball'.
 Nothing happened.

 While the test was technically a failure, I did notice one important thing.
 When I raised my hand to "select" the clump of grass, I could somehow tell that it was too far away.
-Perhaps my perception was too low?
+Perhaps my Perception was too low?
 I lowered my hand, now pointing to a blade of grass a couple of meters away.
 No sooner had I spoken the magic word that the blade seemed to swoon.
 Its color had also gotten a bit darker.
 Test Successful!
 I cast fireball again on the same blade and its color went pitch black.
 Even in the dark evening-like ambiance, it stood out from its peers.
 A slight breeze disintegrated it before my eyes.

 As I noticed that, another crazy idea popped into my nugget.
 Why stop at double?
 Why not square it?
 Heck, I could call it recursively until my target is vaporized!
-Man, I don't care what others say, but the Mage class is not nerfed AT ALL.
+Man, I don't care what others say, but the Mage Class is not nerfed AT ALL.
 In fact, it is way too overpowered!
 Who cares about some attributes or special effects when you can simply smite stuff into oblivion?
 I immediately added a multiplier in my spell and cast it on another unfortunate blade of grass nearby.
 My expectations of utter destruction were betrayed however, as this time, nothing happened at all.
 Not even a small change in color.
 I reopened my Status Window and checked to see if I hadn't made any typos with my mind, but the code looked good.
 'Oh wait, what is this?'

 I had failed to notice it in my excitement earlier, but my Mana Point was down to 240 from the original 800.
 Did I just use up 560 points of mana to burn a blade of grass?
 As for why the last spell didn't work, I simply didn't have enough mana left.
 Guess Mages ain't so OP after all.